MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Create-partition-extended.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Create partition extended
+# create partition extended

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-Creates an extended partition on the disk with focus.
+creates an extended partition on the disk with focus.
 You can use this command only on Master Boot Record \(MBR\) disks.